damnhandy/Handy-URI-Templates/README.md

 # Handy URI Templates

 This project is an implementation of [RFC6570](http://tools.ietf.org/html/rfc6570) written in Java supporting up to level 4 expressions.
 It features a fluent API and Java objects as template values.

+As of version 1.1.0-B1, it is passing all tests defined by the [uritemplate-test](https://github.com/uri-templates/uritemplate-test) suite.

 ## Maven